kalvn/Shaarli-Material/README.md

 ## Compatibility
 Shaarli Material follows the exact same versions numbers than Shaarli.
-It means that if you install Shaarli vX.Y.Z, you should use Shaarli Material vX.Y.Z.
+It means that if you install Shaarli vX.Y.Z, you must use Shaarli Material vX.Y.Z.

-Shaarli Material was tested and validated with **Shaarli 0.12.0-beta**.
+Shaarli Material was tested and validated with **Shaarli 0.12.1**.

 ## Download